Jingle bell: Uses

+A jingle bell sewn onto clothing can function as a button for fastening: a bell button.

-In classical music, Gustav Mahler makes use of jingle/sleigh bells in his Symphony No. 4; Sergei Prokofiev calls for sleigh bells in his Lieutenant Kijé Suite.
+In classical music, Gustav Mahler makes use of jingle/sleigh bells in his Symphony No. 4 of 1901; Sergei Prokofiev calls for sleigh bells in his Lieutenant Kijé Suite of 1934.

-To this day in many places the usage of bells is required by law for horse-drawn sleigh.
+In the US state of Massachusetts the law requires the installation of jingle bells on horse-drawn sleighs.